Fireworks light up the sky behind the Parliament buildings in Ottawa.

 Labour Day

-Labour Day recognizes the achievements of workers and takes place on the first Monday of every September.
+The Labour Day holiday in Canada takes place on the first Monday of every September and will often feature fireworks in the evening.

 New Year’s Eve